Reinforcement Learning for Durable Algorithmic Recourse: Experiments

 Each strategy is combined with: (i) a \emph{trivial predictor}, which applies the classifier’s most recent decision threshold (reflecting standard practice in dynamic recourse), and (ii) our proposed predictor, parameterized by policy $\mu$.
 This yields two categories of methods: (i) \emph{baselines}, pairing each recourse strategy with the trivial predictor, and (ii) \emph{hybrids}, pairing the strategies with our predictor.

+We further compare our approach with the method of~\citet{dominguez2022adversarial}, referred to as Adversarially Robust Recourse (ARR).
+ARR accounts for adversarial perturbations to an individual’s features; under a linear model $M(\cdot)$ with independent features, the ARR objective reduces to adjusting the target score by a margin $\varepsilon$, and then deriving counterfactuals to reach this adjusted target using the same procedure as~\citet{ustun2019actionable}.

 We evaluate all methods under four experimental conditions, varying the recourse horizon ($T \in \{1, 5\}$) and the setting difficulty ($\beta \in \{0.05, 0.01\}$).
-The reward coefficients $(\alpha, \tau)$, which govern the trade-off between Recourse Reliability and Recourse Feasibility, are chosen to produce Pareto frontiers spanning recourse reliability values $\text{RR}_t^T$ approximately in $(0.20, 0.95)$.
+The reward coefficients $(\alpha, \tau)$, and the robustness coefficient $\varepsilon$, which govern the trade-off between Recourse Reliability and Recourse Feasibility, are chosen to produce Pareto frontiers spanning recourse reliability values $\text{RR}_t^T$ approximately in $(0.20, 0.95)$.

-Details on training and evaluation are illustrated in Appendix~\ref{app:experimental_setup}.
-Since baselines tend to overlap, we depict only Ustun for plot readability.
-Analogous results, including comparisons with Wachter and DiCE, and analysis of the Gini Index of all methods, are provided in Appendix~\ref{app:results}.
+Details on the training and evaluation procedures are provided in Appendix~\ref{app:experimental_setup}.
+For plot readability, we depict only results for Ustun and ARR in this section; analogous results---including comparisons with Wachter and DiCE, as well as an analysis of the Gini Index for all methods---are deferred to Appendix~\ref{app:results}.
+Finally, Appendix~\ref{app:german} presents results from a simulation that assesses the applicability of our method in a real-world setting, in which candidates’ initial features are drawn from the German Credit dataset.\footnote{\url{archive.ics.uci.edu/dataset/144/statlog+german+credit+data}}